Summary of Product Characteristics Updated 04-May-2018 | Colonis Pharma Ltd

 Phosphate infusions should not be administered to lower hypercalcaemia of hypervitaminosis D because of the dangers of metastatic calcification.

 Pharmacotherapeutic group: Vitamin D and analogues ATC code: A11CC05

 Absorption: Colecalciferol is easily absorbed in the small intestine.

-Elimination: Colecalciferol and other forms of vitamin D are excreted in faeces and urine.
+Elimination: Coleclaciferol and other forms of vitamin D are excreted in faeces and urine.

 The pharmacokinetics of colecalciferol have been widely studied and are well-known.
 Colecalciferol from nutritional sources is almost completely absorbed from within the gastro-intestinal tract in the presence of dietary lipids and bile acids.
 Colecalciferol is stored in fat cells and its biological half-life is approximately 50 days.

 Colecalciferol is metabolised by microsomal hydroxylase to form 25-hydroxycolecalciferol (25(OH)D3, calcidiol), the primary storage form of vitamin D3.
 25(OH)D3 undergoes a secondary hydroxylation within the kidney to form the predominant active metabolite 1,25-hydroxycolecalciferol (1,25(OH)2D3, calcitriol).
 The metabolites circulate in the blood bound to a specific α-globin.